 There are now over 65 certified communicators, four of them IABC members located in British Columbia.
 Getting from the Communications Management Professional (CMP) application stage to the certification stage takes a few steps.
-If you’ve read through the certification information on the IABC international website and are still unsure if you’re ready for the exam, this post is for you.
+If you’ve read through the certification information on the IABC international website and the Global Communication Certification Council website and are still unsure if you’re ready for the exam, this post is for you.

 Achieving the CMP certification signals that you have established a broad understanding of the six core principles in the IABC Global Standard for communications professionals.
-It is the second of four career levels: Foundational, Communication Management Professional, Strategic Advisor (ABC equivalent), and Business Leader.
+It is the second of four career levels: Foundational, Communication Management Professional, Strategic Advisor (similar or senior to ABC), and Business Leader.
 Candidates must demonstrate six to eight years of solid business communications experience along with relevant professional training and education.
 Sounds like you… maybe?
 Read on.

 Step 2: Open the application form

 This is important!
 I’ve talked to many people who are concerned about the exam but haven’t opened the application form yet.
 Open them.
 You will need to submit a full summary of your formal education, training and experience.
 Unless you regularly keep documentation for all of these items on hand along with up-to-date contact information for each, this part can be time-consuming.
 Start now.

 Step 3: Submit the application form at least 30 days before your intended exam date

 IABC/BC will be hosting the Communications Management Professional (CMP) exam on May 26, 2017 in Vancouver.
 The Global Communications Certification Council (GCCC) requires at least 30 days to review your application, verify your references and notify you if you have been approved to write the exam.